b-star-fellowship/b-star-fellowship.github.io/equity.md

 ## Evaluating equity in your job offers
 ### 1. Ask the right questions
  - If your offer does not include equity, and you would like some, ask for some.
-Many companies will let you trade off some of your salary for a bigger chunk of equity, if you're comfortable with the risk.
+Some companies will let you trade salary for more equity, if you're comfortable with the increased risk.

  - Make sure you have enough information to do the calculations I did above.
 That means asking for the following:
     - How many outstanding shares are there?